-The full text of recent bills is available on the web.
-Printed copies can be ordered from the Senate or House Document Rooms, or found in a library.
+The full text of recent bills is available online.
+Printed copies can be ordered from the Senate or House Document Rooms, or found in a depository library.
 Senate bills are also sometimes printed in the Congressional Record.

-Senate Document Services may be able to provide a copy of a bill or resolution from the current Congress.
-Contact Senate Document Services for availability.
+Senate Printing & Document Services may be able to provide a copy of a bill or resolution from the current Congress.
+Contact Senate Printing & Document Services for availability.

 Some Senate bills are printed in the Congressional Record, generally on the day they are introduced.
 Quite often, a senator gives a statement of introduction, which is helpful in understanding the provisions of the bill.
 The text of House measures are rarely printed, and there are usually no statements of introduction.